xrjvn/cp317a-group25-carrentalsystem/docs/milestone01.md

 | SEC-1    | Secure Login         | As a customer, I want to log in securely so that my personal data is protected. |

-## 4. Ethical Considerations
+## 4) Ethical Considerations (Updated)
+Ethical principles from Milestone 01 were expanded to address the system’s growing scope:

-1. **Data Privacy** – Customer information and booking data must be stored securely.
+1. Data Privacy – Customer information and booking data must be stored securely.
 We will use encryption and authentication to protect personal data.
-As well as role based access where only authorized users will have access to sensitive information.
-- Implementation in Backlog:
-    - **SEC-1 Secure Login** – Use strong password encryption, two-factor authentication, and HTTPS.
-    - **SEC-2 Data Encryption** – *As a system administrator, I want all personal and payment data encrypted so that customer privacy is protected even if data is compromised.*
-    - **SEC-3 Role-Based Access Control** – *As a manager, I want limited access to customer data so that privacy is maintained and only necessary information is viewable.*

-2. **Accessibility** – The platform will be designed to support accessibility features such as screen reader compatibility and clear navigation to ensure inclusivity.
+2. Accessibility – The platform will be designed to support accessibility features such as screen reader compatibility and clear navigation to ensure inclusivity.
-- Implementation in Backlog:
-    - **UI-1 – UI-5** (Customer Features): All front-end components follow **WCAG 2.1** accessibility standards.

-3. **Fairness** – The system will ensure fair access for all customers without bias in pricing, availability, or services.
+3. Fairness – The system will ensure fair access for all customers without bias in pricing, availability, or services.
-  - Implementation in Backlog:
-    - **UI-1 Search Cars** – Ensure search results are unbiased and sorted consistently (e.g., by availability or price).

-4. **Data Minimization & Retention:** We will collect only necessary data for bookings and define retention windows for old records/logs to reduce risk exposure.
+4. Data Minimization & Retention: We will collect only necessary data for bookings and define retention windows for old records/logs to reduce risk exposure.
-- Implementation in Backlog:
-    - **REP-1 / REP-2 Reports** – Ensure aggregated data reporting without revealing identifiable customer information.

 ## 5. Team Blog